 This TV from Samsung isn't the best at everything, but it is among the best 4K TVs in terms of overall balance.
 If you want a TV that can work well with just about anything, this might be the best model for you.
-The color accuracy looks great without any alteration, so it's ideal for both single player games and watching movies, and it similarly offers some pretty great gray uniformity.
-That said, it falls a little short with its maximum brightness and the width of its viewing angles isn't the best we've seen.
-And the OneRemote can control a wide variety of integrated devices.
+The color accuracy looks great without any alteration, so it's ideal for both single-player games and watching movies, and it similarly offers some pretty great gray uniformity.
+The included OneRemote can also control a wide variety of integrated devices.
+That said, it falls a little short with its maximum brightness, and the width of its viewing angles isn't the best we've seen.

 6. Sony X800G 65-Inch TV 4K UHD Smart LED TV 2019

-The X800G from Sony suffers in terms of picture quality in bright rooms and has poor input lag, but if you aren't looking to game and have the right environment, it's among the best for TV watching.
-No matter what angle you look at it from, this TV comes with some great image quality, and the picture benefits even more from the above average motion handling.
+The X800G from Sony suffers in terms of picture quality in bright rooms and has poor input lag, but if you aren't looking to game and have the right environment, it's among the best for simply watching TV.
+No matter what angle you look at it from, this TV comes with some great image quality, and the picture benefits even more from the above-average motion handling.
 And if you do decide you want to game, you can always scale down the video quality.
 That's because it offers image resolutions of 1080p and 1440p in addition to the 4K image format.

 7. Hisense 65H9F 65-Inch 4K Ultra HD Android Smart ULED TV HDR10 (2019)

 We'll be blunt here.
-The 65H9F from Hisense is an expensive 4K TV from a lesser known manufacturer, but this TV somehow manages to exceed its exorbitant price tag in terms of performance.
+The 65H9F from Hisense is an expensive 4K TV from a lesser-known manufacturer, but this TV somehow manages to exceed its exorbitant price tag in terms of performance.
 The picture quality can give even the best TVs in this price range a run for their money in terms of picture quality.
-Support is available for the two predominant HDR formats, and this TV makes use of full array local dimming to offer an exceptional contrast ratio even if the lighting isn't just right.
-And with Motion Rate 480 tech, even chaotic live TV will look great.
+Support is available for the two predominant HDR formats, and this TV makes use of full-array local dimming to offer an exceptional contrast ratio even if the lighting isn't just right.
+And with Motion Rate 480 tech, even chaotic live broadcasts will look great.

 8. LG 65-Inch 65SM8600 Ultra HD HDR Smart LED NanoCell TV w/AI ThinQ 2019

 Looking to build out a whole entertainment center at a flat cost?
-Like most other LG models, the 65SM8600PUA is built off of the clever ThinQ artificial intelligence and includes a Nano Cell panel that offers a greater range of the color spectrum and more vivid picture quality than most traditional HDR formats.
-It's also one of the best TV models for gamers thanks to the low input lag and a great response time.
-Taking all that into consideration, the inclusion of a wireless keyboard, soundbar, flat wall mount kit, and six outlet surge protector just make a great deal even better.
+Like most other LG models, the 65SM8600PUA is built on the clever ThinQ artificial intelligence and includes a Nano Cell panel that offers a greater range of the color spectrum and more vivid picture quality than most traditional HDR formats.
+It's also one of the best TV models for gamers thanks to its low input lag and a great response time.
+Taking all that into consideration, the inclusion of a wireless keyboard, soundbar, flat wall mount kit, and six outlet surge protectors just makes a great deal even better.

 9. VIZIO P-Series Quantum 65-Inch Class Ultra HD HDR Smart TV

 This P-Series TV from Vizio stands head and shoulders even among some of the best TVs for gaming, although it's great for watching movies and TV as well.
-It sports a blindingly fast refresh rate of 240 Hz along with above average input lag.
-Local dimming further improves its versatility and contrast ratio in darker rooms, and it even supports chroma 4:4:4 so it can pull double duty as a monitor so it confidently bridges the gap between entertainment and productivity.
-And it supports multiple different HDR formats, giving you a much wider range of HDR content to choose from.
+It sports a blindingly fast refresh rate of 240 Hz along with above-average input lag.
+Local dimming further improves its versatility and contrast ratio in darker rooms, and it even supports chroma 4:4:4 so it can pull double duty as a monitor and confidently bridges the gap between entertainment and productivity.
+It also supports multiple different HDR formats, giving you a much wider range of HDR content to choose from.

 10. SKYWORTH Q20300 65-Inch 4K UHD LED HDR A53 Quad-CORE Android TV

 Whether you're looking to stream movies, play games, or listen to music, the Skyworth Q20300 is among the best smart TVs under $1,000.
-The quad core A53 processor strips down load times to almost nothing regardless of what you're trying to run, while the smart remote offers support for both Amazon and Google's smart assistants.
-Special attention has been paid to the sonic experience.
+The quad-core A53 processor strips download times to almost nothing regardless of what you're trying to run, while the smart remote offers support for both Amazon and Google smart assistants.
+Special attention has been paid to the sonic experience here.
 4K TVs under $1,000 often skimp on speakers, but Skyworth manages to achieve a virtual surround sound experience without having to rely on any external speakers.
-And with the Infinity Screen, the spaces around your TV will seem barely there.
+And with its Infinity Screen, the spaces around your TV will seem barely even there.

 65-Inch TVs Under $1,000 Buyer’s Guide

-If you’re buying a TV, 65 inch models are the way to go.
-You can easily get TVs at this, with solid picture quality and all the core features, for comfortably under a thousand dollars.
-But what other factors do you need to pay attention to when you want to buy a great TV, That’s what the back half of this guide is for.
+If you’re buying a TV, 65-inch models are the way to go.
+You can easily get TVs of this size, with solid picture quality and all the core features, for comfortably under a thousand dollars.
+But which other factors do you need to pay attention to when you want to buy a great TV?
+That’s what the back half of this guide is for.
 We’ll run you quickly through the important specs and features you should be paying attention to when you want the best TV for your home.

-The best picture quality you’ll find in most models is the 4K TV.
-With a picture resolution four times the quality and a price that’s fairly reasonable, there’s no reason to settle for something less than 4K.
-Even if you happen to find a used FHD model that’s deeply discounted, we still think 4K TVs are the smart investment, since 4K is quickly becoming the standard broadcasting format and will pay better dividends down the road.
+The best picture quality you’ll find in most models is a 4K display.
+With a picture resolution four times the quality of Full HD and a price that’s fairly reasonable, there’s no reason to settle for anything less than 4K.
+Even if you happen to find a used FHD model that’s deeply discounted, we still think 4K TVs are the smart investment.
+Since 4K is quickly becoming the standard broadcasting format, this will pay better dividends down the road.

 High Dynamic Resolution